-As noted previously, the QOIs for this study were related to the radiative heat flux in the furnace under oxycoal firing conditions.
-Specifically, the QOIs were "wall" temperatures measured by thermocouples in sections 1, 2, 3, 4, and 6; radiative heat flux measured by the narrow-angle radiometer in sections 1, 2, and 3; and the total heat flux at the wall measured in sections 1, 2, and 3.
+As noted previously, the QOIs for this study were "wall" temperatures measured by thermocouples in sections 1, 2, 3, 4, and 6 and radiative heat flux measured by the narrow-angle radiometer in sections 1, 2, and 3.
 These data were used in the VUQ analysis that follows.